-Students who complete any course, clinical rotation, or COMLEX-USA board examination with a failing grade are automatically placed on Academic Warning by the P&M Committee.
+Students who complete any course, clinical rotation, or COMLEX-USA board examination with a failing grade may be placed on Academic Warning by the APC.
 The Academic Warning status is only used internally at KYCOM and is not a reportable status on a student's transcript or to outside agencies or individuals.
-Students placed on Academic Warning will be required to meet with their KYCOM Faculty Advisor and the KYCOM Director of Educational Support (DES).
+Students placed on Academic Warning will be required to meet with their Faculty Advisor and Educational Support staff.

 Students on Academic Warning are encouraged to focus on their medical studies and eliminate distractions that could detract from their academics.
-They are restricted from holding any club/organization or class office, may not represent KYCOM at events, and may not attend national conventions or mission trips.
+They are restricted from holding any club/organization or class office, may not represent KYCOM at events or receive institutional travel funding, and may not attend national conventions/conferences or mission trips.
 They may, however, still be involved with clubs and organization meetings and campus events.
-The Academic Warning status will be removed when the failed course or COMLEX-

-USA examination is successfully remediated.
-However, if a student is placed on Academic Warning for a failed clinical rotation, they will NOT be removed from Academic Warning when the clinical rotation is remediated.
+The Academic Warning status is typically removed by the APC when the failed course or COMLEX-USA examination is successfully remediated and passed.
+However, if a student is placed on Academic Warning for a failed clinical rotation, they will generally NOT be removed from Academic Warning when the clinical rotation is remediated.

-If a student on Academic Warning fails a second course, a second clinical rotation, or a second attempt at their COMLEX-USA examination, they will be placed on Academic Probation by the P&M Committee.
-Students on Academic Probation are required to meet with the DES and provide regular updates on their study plans and academic progress.
+If a student on Academic Warning fails a second course, a second clinical rotation, or a second attempt at their COMLEX-USA examination, they may be placed on Academic Probation by the APC.
+Students may also be placed on Academic Probation by the APC for unsatisfactory academic performance or progress, even if they have not been first placed on Academic Warning.
+Academic Probation is a reportable status on a student's transcript and to outside agencies and individuals.
+Students on Academic Probation are typically required to meet with their Faculty Advisor and Educational Support staff and to provide regular updates on their study plans and academic progress.
+The APC will communicate requirements to the student in writing in a timely manner.
 Students on Academic Probation must be focused on their medical studies and must eliminate distractions that could detract from their academics.
-They are restricted from holding any club/organization or class office, may not represent KYCOM at events, and may not attend national conventions or mission trips.
+They are restricted from holding any club/organization or class office, may not represent KYCOM at events or receive institutional travel funding, and may not attend national conventions or mission trips.
 They are discouraged from being involved with clubs and organization meetings and campus events so they can devote time and focus on their studies.
-Students on Academic Probation who fail a course, clinical rotation, or COMLEX-USA exam may be dismissed from KYCOM.
+Students on Academic Probation who fail a course or a third clinical rotation may be dismissed from KYCOM.
+Failure of three attempts on any COMILEX-USA examination will result in dismissal from KYCOM.

-Academic Probation and restrictions will be ended once a student successfully remediates and passes the failed courses or COMLEX-USA examination.
+Academic Probation and restrictions will typically be ended by the APC once a student successfully remediates and passes the failed courses or COMLEX-USA examination.
 Any student who fails two clinical rotations will remain on Academic Probation for the remainder of their enrollment at KYCOM and may be recommended for dismissal if they fail a third clinical rotation, even if the prior clinical rotation failures have been remediated.

-GUIDELINES FOR P&M COMMITTEE ACADEMIC PERFORMANCE MEETINGS
+GUIDELINES FOR ACADEMIC PROGRESS COMMITTEE ACADEMIC PERFORMANCE MEETINGS